5733d9e2be6485d52ffa08870cabdee0/sandbox/kustomize/README.md

 - `EVENT_BRIDGE_SSO_URL` in `overlays/minikube/shard/patches/deploy-config.yaml`
 - `INGRESS_OVERRIDE_HOSTNAME` in `overlays/minikube/shard/patches/deploy-config.yaml`
-  It is mainly used by Kind, so you can remove that line if you are using minikube or set the Minikube IP, both will work.
+  It is mainly used by Kind (default hostname is `kind-control-plane`), so you can remove that line if you are using minikube or set the Minikube IP, both will work.
 - `overlays/minikube/manager/patches/deploy-config.yaml` to contain proper Minikube IP address.
 IP address can be retrieved using `minikube ip`.
 Port value should stay as defined as it references Keycloak Nodeport.
 - `overlays/minikube/shard/patches/deploy-config.yaml` to contain the offline token for the webhook robot account.
 It can be retrieved with the command below
 - `overlays/minikube/manager/kustomization.yaml` to contain Managed Kafka bootstrap server URLs and client credentials as well as Managed Connectors bootstrap server URLs and client credentials